 Human activities are continuing to affect the Earth's energy budget by changing the emissions and resulting atmospheric concentrations of radiatively important gases and aerosols and by changing land surface properties.
 Previous assessments have already shown through multiple lines of evidence that the climate is changing across our planet, largely as a result of human activities.
-The most compelling evidence of climate change derives from observations of the atmosphere, land, oceans and cryosphere.
-Unequivocal evidence from in situ observations and ice core records shows that the atmospheric concentrations of important greenhouse gases such as carbon dioxide (CO2), methane (CH4), and nitrous oxide (N2O) have increased over the last few centuries. {1.2.2, 1.2.3}
+The most compelling evidence of climate change derives from observations of the atmosphere, land, oceans, and cryosphere.
+Unequivocal evidence from in situ observations and ice core records shows that the atmospheric concentrations of important greenhouse gases such as carbon dioxide, methane, and nitrous oxides have increased over the last few centuries.
+[1.2.2, 1.2.3]

 The processes affecting climate can exhibit considerable natural variability.
 Even in the absence of external forcing, periodic and chaotic variations on a vast range of spatial and temporal scales are observed.
-Much of this variability can be represented by simple (e.g., unimodal or power law) distributions, but many components of the climate system also exhibit multiple states-for instance, the glacial-interglacial cycles and certain modes of internal variability such as El Niño-Southern Oscillation (ENSO).
+Much of this variability can be represented by simple (e.g., unimodal or power law) distributions, but many components of the climate system also exhibit multiple states - for instance, the glacial-interglacial cycles and certain modes of internal variability such as El Niño-Southern Oscillation (ENSO).
 Movement between states can occur as a result of natural variability, or in response to external forcing.
-The relationship among variability, forcing and response reveals the complexity of the dynamics of the climate system seems reasonably linear; in other cases this relationship is much more complex. {1.2.2}
+The relationship between variability, forcing and response reveals the complexity of the dynamics of the climate system: the relationship between forcing and response for some parts of the system seems reasonably linear; in other cases this relationship is much more complex.
+[1.2.2]